 People who experience a traumatic event or increased stress should turn to therapy to better understand the effect the trauma has had on their lives.
-Many different types of treatment cater to different addiction and trauma within an individual.
+Many different types of treatment cater to different addictions and trauma within an individual.
 Your therapist will identify and implement the best practices for your recovery, including teaching you healthier coping mechanisms.

 How Trauma Causes Addiction

 Trauma is defined as any deeply distressing or disturbing event one experiences or witnesses.
 Trauma often leads to unresolved feelings such as shame, dread, fear, and anxiety.
 When flooded with these types of emotions– if not given the right tools or comfort immediately– a person learns unhealthy coping techniques to handle the stress and discomfort.